top of page

 The noun 'proponent' has its etymological roots in Latin.
 It is derived from the Latin word 'proponens,' which is the present participle of 'proponere.'
 In Latin, 'proponere' combines 'pro,' meaning 'for' or 'in favor of,' and 'ponere,' meaning 'to place' or 'to set forth.'
 Therefore, 'proponent' originally referred to a person who sets forth or puts forward a particular idea, proposal, or policy, often with the intention of advocating for it or supporting it.
 Over time, the term evolved into its modern usage, describing individuals or organizations that actively support and advocate for a specific cause or viewpoint.
 The etymology of 'proponent' underscores its historical connection to the act of presenting and advocating for ideas, making it synonymous with someone who actively supports or champions a particular concept or proposal.

-Quiz: Find the meaning of proponent
+Find the correct meaning of the noun proponent:

 Try Again!